hashicorp/packer/website/source/docs/builders/openstack.html.md

     This selects the most recent production Ubuntu 16.04 shared to you by the given owner.
     NOTE: This will fail unless *exactly* one image is returned, or `most_recent` is set to true.
-    In the example, `most_recent` will cause this to succeed by selecting the newest image.
+    In the example of multiple returned images, `most_recent` will cause this to succeed by selecting the newest image of the returned images.

     -   `filters` (map of strings) - filters used to select a `source_image`.
         NOTE: This will fail unless *exactly* one image is returned, or `most_recent` is set to true.